Interseeding Cover Crops into Early-Season Corn

 by Margaret Smith • Forage Agronomist & Bairet Eiter • Cover Crops Lead

 Interest in seeding a range of cover crop species into corn early in the growing season is increasing among both conventional and organic farmers.
-Why plant cover crops early rather that into maturing corn or after corn harvest?
+Why interseed cover crops in corn early, rather than into maturing corn or after corn harvest?

 - Bigger window (more growing season) for cover crop growth